- Social Worker Personal Safety and Situational Awareness Training

 - Student Safety:Women in High School & College

 - Contact Us

-Personal Safety for Case Managers and Home Health Workers
+Personal Safety for Case Managers and Home Health Caregivers

 This training empowers case managers and home health caregivers, home health care workers and hospice care givers with practical strategies necessary to enhance their personal safety at the office, while working in the field and during activities of daily living.
 Home health caregivers and home healthcare workers face the same challenges of other lone workers.